florianuhlig/Docker/monitoring/README.md

 ## Uptime Kuma

-For an easy to use container and website monitoring and notifications
+For an easy to use container and website monitoring with notifications